kumar1983/html5videoplayer/wphtml5player/readme.txt

 None

 == Changelog ==

+= 1.0.5 =
+* Added options to disable FlowPlayer for either video, audio or both.
+Useful for some JavaScript Libraries.

 = 1.0.4 =
 * Added support for H.264 Extended, Main and High Profile using special extentions